Sleep Apnea 101

 How Can You Prevent Sleep Apnea Symptoms?

 The only way to treat the symptoms of sleep apnea is to treat the sleep apnea.
-The best way to do this is to use a custom oral appliance.
-Unlike a CPAP machine, which unblocks your airway after obstructions have already occurred, a COA prevents the blockages from occurring in the first place by positioning the lower jaw further forward to prevent muscles and the tongue from collapsing back into the airway.
+The best way to do this is to use an oral appliance therapy device.
+Unlike a CPAP machine, which unblocks your airway after obstructions have already occurred, a OAT prevents the blockages from occurring in the first place by positioning the lower jaw further forward to prevent muscles and the tongue from collapsing back into the airway.

 Are You Experiencing Sleep Apnea Symptoms?